mrtrpak/Google-Ads-Certification-Training/README.md

 and at least three extensions in each ad group are the two best practices are the 2 best practices to **increase Google Ads skill.**
 - **email address, mailing address, and phone number** can be uploaded when creating a **Customer Match strategy.**
+- Google Search **campaigns can be tailored to promote company's sales event** by setting campaign start/end date and choosing "leads" as the campaign goal.

 # Table of Contents
 - [Benefits of Google Ads](#Benefits-of-Google-Ads)